njelich/njelich.github.io/_tabs/press-kit.md

 ## Short Bio

 Noah Jelich is an independent security researcher and software engineer, specializing in blockchain security, TEE technology, and privacy systems.
-A formerly an audit lead at [Hacken](https://hacken.io/), as well as a DevEx engineer at [Oasis](https://oasis.net/), he currently advises [Cyber Capital](https://www.cyber.capital/), contributes to [Security Alliance](https://www.securityalliance.org/) Frameworks and speaks globally on security and privacy.
+Formerly an audit lead at [Hacken](https://hacken.io/), as well as a DevEx engineer at [Oasis](https://oasis.net/), he currently advises [Cyber Capital](https://www.cyber.capital/), contributes to [Security Alliance](https://www.securityalliance.org/) Frameworks and speaks globally on security and privacy.

 **Location / Timezone**: Croatia / CEST (Central European Standard Time)